confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 ## <a name="step 11"></a>**Confluent Cloud Schema Registry**

-In this final section of the workshop, we will explore Confluent Cloud Schema Registry, which is used to manage and store a versioned history of all of your schemas.
+In this final section of the workshop, you will explore Confluent Cloud Schema Registry, which is used to manage and store a versioned history of all of your schemas.
 Confluent Cloud Schema Registry is fully-managed and supports JSON, Avro, and Protobuf.

-1. Earlier, we enabled Schema Registry.
+1. Earlier, you enabled Schema Registry.
 Let’s take a look at it now.
 Click on **Topics**, then **dbserver1.customers.inventory**, and then **Schema**.

 2. Here you can see the schema value for our topic, **dbserver1.customers.inventory**.
 The following is an example of what your schema may look like.
 Note that it shows the Format (AVRO), Compatibility Mode (Default is set as Backward), Schema ID, and Version.